integr8ly/integreatly-operator/test-cases/tests/products/h21-verify-all-products-using-the-workloadwebapp.md

 The [workload-web-app](https://github.com/integr8ly/workload-web-app) will:

-- Create a small AMQ Queue and verify that is it can send and receive messages
+- Create a small AMQ Queue and verify that it can send and receive messages
 - Create a user in the User SSO and verify that it can login to it
 - Create a 3scale API and verify that it respond